 In cases when this observation status is questionable for patients, there are a few reasons it can become problematic.

 The out-of-pocket costs are higher.
 Particularly for Medicare patients - if they aren't admitted to the hospital, even if they stay there, the hospital can charge them for many things Medicare doesn't cover if Part B coverage is used.
+The latest ruling (2014) says that Medicare patients must be formally admitted, and stay in the hospital overnight for two midnights.

 Medical care can be compromised.
 Hospital stays are so short these days because insurance reimbursements are so low once a patient gets past a certain point in his/her care.
 That means there are some patients who are being sent home too early.
 If they begin to get sick again, or find themselves in unmanageable pain, they will try to return to the hospital.
 But if the hospital is reluctant to admit them, those patients may not get the care they need.
 The "observation status" designation can compromise the care they get because they have not been fully admitted to the hospital and are therefore not fully part of the hospital process of caring for patients.